 -be inspired by the world around you.
 For me, it’s nature, music, movie scenes, and other photographers

 -don’t be afraid to ask your clients to do weird things if you have a vision… they will thank you for it

 What were the challenges for you in the beginning?

 JCP: I was a supply teacher for 7 years before starting

 Joanna Crichton Photography, so I struggled with the business side of things.
 Managing my time has been difficult for me.
 Being a mama and running a business has been a huge learning experience.
 The Blissful Maven posted something on her Instagram that really resonated with me.
 “The obligation for working mothers is a very precise one: the feeling that one ought to work as if one did not have children, while raising one’s children as if one did not have a job.”
 It’s a balancing act I am working on everyday.

 Gosh, my job is so easy!
 I just click a button all day! said no photographer, ever.

 How do you prepare for a dare to bare session?

 JCP: The most important thing is that my clients are comfortable in their session.
-Mind you if they have committed to a dare to bare session with me they are likely open and free spirited which works to both of our advantages to create beautiful art.
-Before a session I visualize the angles, light, poses, and mood for the shoot but ultimately a huge part of how my shots turn out is the partnership created between my client and me.
+Mind you if they have committed to a dare to bare session with me they are likely to open and free-spirited which works to both of our advantages to create beautiful art.
+Before a session, I visualize the angles, light, poses, and mood for the shoot but ultimately a huge part of how my shots turn out is the partnership created between my client and me.
 Sometimes my visions are derailed by stumbling into some beautiful light or getting inspired by a curve in the body and we run with it throwing the plans out the window for something unexpected.

 How does it compare to other boudoir sessions?